When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Standard Sized Cargo Bicycle

-These are basically heavy duty bicycles, with a beefed-up frame and integrated front and rear racks.
-A good example wound be the BPM Cargo Electric Fat Bike (pictured below).
+These are basically heavy-duty bicycles, with a beefed-up frame and integrated front and rear racks.
+A good example would be the BPM Cargo Electric Fat Bike (pictured below).

 Box Cargo Bikes and Trikes